trpc/trpc/www/docs/server/validators.md

 ### Output Validators

-By defining an output validator, tRPC can also check that data returned from untrusted sources is correct, or to strip extraneous data.
-Defining outputs is not always as important as defining inputs, since tRPC gives you automatic type-safety by inferring the return type of your procedures.
+You can also define an output validator.
+Validating outputs is not always as important as defining inputs, since tRPC gives you automatic type-safety by inferring the return type of your procedures.
+Some reasons to define an output validator include:

+- Checking that data returned from untrusted sources is correct
+- Ensure that you are not returning more data to the client than necessary

 Validators are used to infer the input and output types of your procedures.